haxxorsid/9TAG/README.md

 Note
 -------
-1. You can use Greasemonkey instead of tampermonkey as well.
+1. You can use [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) if you're a Firefox user instead of tampermonkey as well.
 2. You must need to run list1(F2) before running any other list.